 The Bulldog Hobo purse has a zipper access panel from the front or rear, to allow for either left or right-hand access.
 These zippers provide quick access to a gun holster compartment.

-The much-thinner and more compliant material help to conceal better in the tighter fit of women’s clothing.
-With the material being soft/spongy, it is much less likely to rub.
+The much-thinner and more pliant material aid concealment in the tighter fit of women’s clothing.
+With the material being soft/spongy, it is also less likely to rub.

 Some women who work in a professional environment choose to wear pantsuits or blazers.
 For these occasions, an OWB holster becomes an option.

-But, where I want to focus on today is their Garter holster series.
+Today, I want to focus on its Garter holster series.

-The Garter option allows for female shooters to carry a small-to-medium-sized gun while wearing a skirt or dress.
-The size of the gun that can be carried will depend on the size of the woman, her comfort and how clingy the fabric is.
+The Garter option allows female shooters to carry a small-to-medium-sized gun while wearing a skirt or dress.
+The size of the gun that can be carried will depend on the size of the woman, her comfort, and how clingy the fabric is.

-For most women, this method does not allow for carrying of a full-sized 1911, although they do offer The Big SheBang for that purpose.
-More realistic options would be the Micro with a Sig 238, Ruger LCP or the Classic for a Glock 43 or a Sig P 365.
+For most women, this method does not allow carrying a full-sized 1911, although Can Can Concealment does offer The Big SheBang for that purpose.
+More realistic options would be the Micro with a SIG P238, Ruger LCP, or the Classic for a Glock 43 or a SIG P365.

 The larger Shield 380 EZ might be pushing the envelope for some, but would likely work for others.
-All Garter holster options are ambidextrous, in that each has mirror image gun pockets.
+All Garter holster options are ambidextrous, in that each feature mirror-image gun pockets.

-This allows for right- or left-hand draw from either leg and to choose if the gun rides on the inside or outside of the thigh.
-The design is based on a 5” wide elastic band with added silicone grip strips at the top and bottom of the band.
+This allows for right- or left-hand draw from either leg and to choose whether the gun rides on the inside or outside of the thigh.
+The design is based on a 5-inch wide elastic band with added silicone grip strips at the top and bottom of the band.

 Looking for concealed carry gun recommendations?
-Take a look at our list of concealed carry pistols available now.
+Take a look at our list of the top 15 pistols for concealed carry.